Deputy Minister of International Development, Global Affairs Canada

 “I never expected a response and then a three-page letter arrived from the Prime Minister.
 I was thrilled,” recalls Dr. Boehm, who included the response in his final paper.
 “Little did I know, I would end up working for his son.”

-In fact, Dr. Boehm is not only the Deputy Minister for International Development, he’s also Prime Minister Justin Trudeau’s personal representative at international summits—a “sherpa”, as they’re called.
+In fact, Dr. Boehm is not only Deputy Minister of International Development, he’s also Prime Minister Justin Trudeau’s personal representative at international summits—a “sherpa”, as they’re called.

 “The sherpas prepare the way to the summit—the language, the documents, the communiques—so the leaders know the various positions in advance,” says Dr. Boehm, who made several trips to Japan in preparation for the G7 summit there in May 2016.